Name of Canada: Use of Dominion

 the United States, and other polities with which Canada has official relations as a state either consistently use Canada as the only official name, affirm that Canada has no long-form name, or affirm that the formal name is simply Canada.
+In a dissenting opinion, Forsey and others, in an essay in The Canadian Encyclopedia argue that Dominion of Canada is still the formal name of the country, albeit rarely used now.